olsenvince/CreativeCoding1_HW/FinalProject/ReadMe.md

 end of 05.03.24 notes its bed time and tomorrow will make me cry so I need to save my energy

+05.05.24

+things i need

+- record player arm to rotate within certain boundaries

+- record player arm to only rotate when pressed pause/ pressed play

+- record to on start spinning when pressed play

+- stop spinned when pressed pause

+- a song to start when "play" and stop when "pause"

+- moving text at bottom "song name" to exit one side of the screen and come back on the other

+- for the song to work TT-TT